Gamma Draconis: Nomenclature

 γ Draconis (Latinised to Gamma Draconis, abbreviated Gamma Dra, γ Dra) is the star's Bayer designation.

-It bore the traditional name Eltanin (historically also seen with other spellings like Etamin) derived from the Arabic التنين At-Tinnin 'the great serpent'.
+It bore the traditional name Eltanin (historically also seen with other spellings like Etamin) derived from the Arabic التنين Al’ Tinnin 'the great serpent'.
 The name Rastaban was formerly used for Gamma Draconis, and the two terms share an Arabic root meaning "serpent" or "dragon".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Eltanin for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 In traditional Arabic astronomy, Gamma Draconis, along with Beta Draconis, Mu Draconis, Nu Draconis, and Xi Draconis were Al ʽAwāïd, the Mother Camels, which was later known as the Quinque Dromedarii.

 In Chinese, 天棓 (Tiān Bàng), meaning Celestial Flail, refers to an asterism consisting of Gamma Draconis, Xi Draconis, Nu Draconis, Beta Draconis and Iota Herculis.
 Consequently, the Chinese name for Gamma Draconis itself is 天棓四 (Tiān Bàng sì, the Fourth Star of Celestial Flail.)

 Observational history

 Gamma Draconis lies near the zenith of Greenwich, London, and so has been known as the "zenith star" in that region.
 This made it an object of interest for 17th- and 18th-century English astronomers, including Robert Hooke, to attempt to measure its parallax.
 In 1728, while unsuccessfully attempting to measure the star's parallax, James Bradley discovered the aberration of light resulting from the relative movement of the Earth.
-Bradley's discovery confirmed Copernicus' theory that the Earth revolved around the Sun.
+Bradley's discovery was thought to confirm Copernicus' theory that the Earth revolved around the Sun.
 Due to its historical significance, George Airy in 1873 called it "the birth-star of modern astronomy".